The Baja Ha-Ha’s Grand Poobah brings us some updates and insights for those planning to sail south this fall:

 But if there are parts of the Bay — and society at large — that are so fragile that the mere mention* of such places automatically translates into their doom, then perhaps the conversation should be about that — about the fact that there can be a place universally loved by the public but in constant danger of being swallowed by a kind of development that all of us, at least on the surface, say that we do not want. (*This also assumes that a “mention” by Latitude possesses some kind of power and influence.
 If that’s the case, then we command everyone to buy a subscription to the magazine and to contribute your hard cash to our own rustic and charming Bay Area institution.)

-Dammit, I think I’ve just defeated my original thesis.
-Screw it; everyone come here, knock on the doors of the houseboats, and ask the owners if you can take selfies in front of their living rooms.
+Screw it.
+Everyone come here, knock on the doors of the houseboats, and ask the owners if you can take selfies in front of their living rooms.
 Bring on the Starbucks and high-end microbrews.
 Where do I put my down payment on a condo?

 US Sailing launched the new West Marine US Open Sailing Series earlier this year.
 Yacht clubs in Florida hosted events in Fort Lauderdale, Miami, and Clearwater in January and February.
 The second half of the 2021 series will get underway next month in San Diego.
 Regattas in Long Beach and San Francisco will follow.